Provider Relief Fund Reporting Requirements for Healthcare Providers

 What You Should Do Now

-In order to report the fund usage and other information to the HRSA, you will need to sign up on their portal.
+In order to report the fund usage and other information to HRSA, you will need to sign up on their portal.
 Once you register for one period, you will not be required to register for any other reporting periods for which you received PRF funds.
-Also, if the funds are not completely exhausted by the deadline, the provider must repay the unused balance to the HRSA by April 30, 2022.
+Also, if the funds are not completely exhausted by the deadline, the provider must repay the unused balance to HRSA.

 It is important to understand your organization’s PRF reporting requirements.
 Failure to meet the reporting requirements in the allotted timeframe may result in you having to repay all funds and later, go through debt collection actions.

-- Reporting resources include reporting guides for Period 2, webinars for Period 2 reporting and reporting fact sheets
+- Reporting resources include reporting guides and worksheets, webinars and reporting fact sheets

 - PRF reporting hotline: 866.569.3522

 This article was originally published March 22, 2022 and was updated July 25, 2022 with new information.